-DUE TO COVID-19 THE DEPARTMENT OF COMMUNITY DEVELOPMENT IS WORKING WITH APPLICANTS TO OBTAIN REQUIRED DOCUMENTATION VIA EMAIL AND/OR MAIL TO KEEP IN OFFICE APPOINTMENTS TO A MINIMUM.
+THE DEPARTMENT OF COMMUNITY DEVELOPMENT IS WORKING WITH APPLICANTS TO OBTAIN REQUIRED DOCUMENTATION VIA EMAIL AND/OR MAIL TO KEEP IN OFFICE APPOINTMENTS TO A MINIMUM.
 WE APPRECIATE YOUR COOPERATION.

 The Department of Development is looking for reputable contractors to work with the City in serving the community through our federally funded housing rehabilitation programs.
 If you are interested in being on our list of approved contractors eligible to bid on our projects, complete the following documents:

 The City of Canton, in conjunction with Community Building Partnership, offers assistance to first-time home-buyers purchasing within the Canton City Limits.
 The Canton Down Payment Assistance Program provides up to $5,000 to assist with down payment and closing costs to low-to-moderate income first-time home-buyers as a 0% interest rate deferred loan forgiven at the end of 5 years.
 There is a required buyer contribution of $500.

 Please review the Down Payment Assistance Brochure (PDF) and the Preliminary Buyer Disclosure Statement (PDF) for more information.
 If you are interested in applying or have questions, please contact our HUD Certified Housing Counselor, Traci Skipper, of Community Building Partnership at 330-458-0962.